 Prior to working on the American Cities Climate Challenge, Heather was on the Mobility Transformation team, working to create a future of shared, electric, mobility-as-a-service.
 Heather was on-the-ground in Austin, Texas for two years working directly with key stakeholders on mobility transformation in Austin.
-In this role she has worked on strategies to electrify fleets of high-mileage vehicles, commuting solutions for low-income workers, and mobility-oriented development pilots.
-Heather is now based in Boulder and working to scale strategies to accelerate the shift to shared, electric, mobility.
+In this role she worked on strategies to electrify fleets of high-mileage vehicles, commuting solutions for low-income workers, and mobility-oriented development pilots.

 Heather came to RMI with a diverse background in the cleantech industry.
 Before RMI, she worked at Austin Energy on the Electric Vehicle and Emerging Technologies team where she worked primarily on the Department of Energy’s grant-funded SunShot Initiative, Sustainable and Holistic Integration of Energy Storage and Solar PV (SHINES) project.
 She also worked at Meridian Solar, CleanTech Open, and CleanTX, where she ran the first-ever EV group-buy in Texas.